canonical/sphinx-docs-starter-pack/sp-files/contributing.rst

 ..
 TODO: Replace all mentions of ACME with your project name
 ..
-TODO: Adjust all URLs (GitHub, etc.) accordingly
-..
-TODO: Adjust the guide as needed
-..
-TODO: Address all other TODOs below
+TODO: Update all sections containing TODOs; make sure no TODOs are left

 How to contribute
 =================